abdul1433/Active-Directory/README.md

 ![AD part 4](https://user-images.githubusercontent.com/58159183/210911345-9b60044b-35cb-4a3b-86b2-1e0b6eb5aa7a.gif)

-- In inbound rules I enabled two ICMPv4 called Core networking Diagnostics- ICMP Echo Request in the DC-1 Vm
-- Proceeded to check back at the CLient-1 VM to see the ping succeed
-- I stop the ping from continuing by using ctrl-c
+<p>

+![AD part 5](https://user-images.githubusercontent.com/58159183/210912864-a5685983-48e8-411e-adee-0415a7a439ce.gif)

  - Went back to DC-1 VM and in the server manager I click add roles and features
 - Proceeded to install active directory domain services

-<p>

-![AD part 5](https://user-images.githubusercontent.com/58159183/210912864-a5685983-48e8-411e-adee-0415a7a439ce.gif)

 - Click on promote this server to domain controller in server manger to finsih installing active directory
 - Added a new forest and name my root domain mydomain.com
 - Active directory is installed